 - Combine flour, baking soda, cream of tartar, and salt.

 - Gradually add flour to creamed mixture and mix well.

-Finally, it’s time to have a tasty Valentine’s Day sugar cookie with the kiddos and the hubby!
+Finally, it’s time to have tasty Valentine’s Day Sugar Cookies with my kiddos and hubby!

 More fun ideas!